 3. Stay hydrated - dehydration causes stress to muscle cells.
 Try to drink roughly 2 litres of water per day (8 cups).

 4. Stretch/Foam Roll - this helps to improve cell recovery and circulation plus it feels great.
 Around 10-15 minutes per day will really help.
-I recommend my foam roller, as pictured below.
+I recommend a SWEAT foam roller.
 It is really durable and perfect for everyday use.

 5. Avoid artificial sugars and preservatives where possible - these can be a step in the process of toxin build up.
 This includes lollies, alcohol, some frozen and tinned foods etc.